Find out how a generic workflow can be deployed by workshops or action team to make important datasets FAIR.

 - An example of a linkable machine-readable global framework is the Resource Description Framework (RDF).

-- Host FAIR data: A FAIRification step for consumption by human and machine use through different interfaces, such as Application Programming Interface (API), RDF triple store, data warehouse or Web application.
+- Host FAIR data: A FAIRification step for consumption by human and machine use through different interfaces, such as Application Programming Interface (API), RDF triple store, data warehouse, Web application or metadata repository .

 - Assess FAIR data: A post-FAIRification step to assess the improved transformation of the FAIR data and metadata.
 This will include checking whether the original objectives as defined in step 1 have been achieved through manual or automated evaluation of the FAIR Mis to compare with the initial results.
 Further iteration through these workflow steps maybe required to achieve the FAIR objectives.